semgrep/semgrep/README.md

   </a>
 </p>

-Semgrep is a lightweight, offline, open-source static analysis tool for many languages.
-It excels at expressing code standards — without complicated queries — and surfacing bugs early in the development flow.

-Semgrep rules look like the code you’re searching and you don't have to understand abstract syntax trees or wrestle with regexes.
+Semgrep is a static analysis tool that excels at expressing code standards — without complicated queries — and surfacing bugs early in the development flow.
+Rules look like the code you’re searching without needing to understand abstract syntax trees or wrestle with regexes.

 The [Semgrep Registry](https://semgrep.dev/explore) has 900+ rules written by the Semgrep community covering security, correctness, and performance bugs.
 No need to DIY unless you want to.